Brandon began working online five years ago when he left his old and boring Finance job. He now works at home with his wife and five kids.

 Some of you know may know that I'm an avid timepiece collector.
 I like wearing watches not only for dress and casual occasions but also for each day.
 That being said, I don't purchase a timepiece solely on the brand name.
 In my opinion, the value is even more important.
 For more luxurious pieces, I prefer watches that appreciate in value.

-So, whether you're looking for a Christmas or birthday gift or just shopping for yourself, here are some men's watches to have your eye on in 2019.
+So, whether you're looking for a Christmas or birthday gift or just shopping for yourself, here are some men's watches to have your eye on.

 If you're looking for something with a good value in this price range, then I like the Citizen Men's Blue Angels watch.
-A couple of years ago this watch was regularly going for $500.
-Today, you can get it for around $300.
-Considering all the functionality that comes with it, that's a fantastic price.
+At one time, this watch was regularly going for $500, but you can get it for quite a bit less today.
+Considering all the functionality that comes with it, this watch is a great value.

 Why We Like It: